 - In-person confidential support for Brandeis students

-BAGLY provides weekly programming and annual social events to provided safe, supportive, non-exploitative, and culturally competent spaces where LGBTQ youth can access social support and services, develop leadership and build community./p>
+BAGLY provides weekly programming and annual social events to provided safe, supportive, non-exploitative and culturally competent spaces where LGBTQ youth can access social support and services, develop leadership and build community./p>

 BARCC provides confidential counseling, legal advice and advocacy to help individuals who have experienced sexual assault or other trauma.
 They provide medical advocacy to support through the evidence collection process ("rape kit").
 All services are free and available to any gender.

 Casa Myrna is Boston's largest provider of domestic violence awareness efforts and of shelter and supportive services.
-Their comprehensive range of services, available in Spanish and English, provide tools to recover from the trauma of abuse and begin to build sustainable self-sufficiency.
+Its comprehensive range of services, available in Spanish and English, provided tools to recover from the trauma of abuse and begin to build sustainable self-sufficiency.

-Part of the prosecution team, advocates work with those impacted by crime, guiding them through the criminal justice system, accompanying them to interviews and hearings, and ensuring that they are aware of their rights.
+Part of the prosecution team, advocates work with those impacted by crime, guiding them through the criminal justice system, accompanying them to interviews and hearings and ensuring they are aware of their rights.
 Advocates also provide referrals to community resources, including emergency shelter and rape crisis counseling.

-These hospitals provide Evidence Collection Kits (“rape kits") usually administered by specialized Sexual Assault Nurse Examiner (SANE) nurses.
-These hospitals also automatically provide a Boston Area Rape Crisis Center Medical Advocate to support you through the collection kit, and have in-house programs providing additional services.
+These hospitals provide evidence collection kits ("rape kits") usually administered by specialized sexual assault nurse examiner (SANE) nurses.
+These hospitals also automatically provide a Boston Area Rape Crisis Center medical sdvocate to support you through the collection kit and have in-house programs providing additional services.

 Provides free safety planning, advocacy and support services to those experiencing domestic and dating violence or those looking for information on ways to help people experiencing this behavior.